zkparty/trusted-setup-frontend/README.md

 4. Start application: `yarn start`

-Note: If the Rust code is update, copy the `/wasm` directory from the [wrapper library](https://github.com/zkparty/wrapper-small-pot) in the `public/` directory.
+Note: If the Rust code is updated, copy the `/wasm` directory from the [wrapper library](https://github.com/zkparty/wrapper-small-pot) in the `public/` directory.
 Most of the times the `wasm-worker.js` text will not change.